-Operational Plan 2023 - 2024 Update

-Actions Status Comment

-Deliver a range of youth development opportunities with a focus on engagement, inclusion, skill development, sector development and support.
-On-Track Throughout the year, a range of youth development opportunities were delivered, including Rainbow League , Bellambi Connect, Study Sessions, Budget Bites, Girls Cafe, Dungeons and Dragons, Youth in Fashion, Bundaleer Connect, Teenz Connect, Crafts and Chat, weekend music workshops and art, work readiness and wellbeing workshops.
-Young people were supported to participate in various engagement projects including the draft Waste and Resource Recovery Strategy 2024-2034, Port Kembla and Wollongong Skate Parks and the draft Integrated Transport Strategy.
+development opportunities with a focus on engagement, inclusion, skill development, sector development and support. were delivered, including Rainbow League , Bellambi Connect, Study Sessions, Budget Bites, Girls Cafe, Dungeons and Dragons, Youth in Fashion, Bundaleer Connect, Teenz Connect, Crafts and Chat weekend music workshops and art, work readiness and wellbeing workshops.
+Young people were supported to participate in various engagemen projects including the draft Waste and Resource Recovery Strategy Operational Plan 2023 - 2024 Update development opportunities with a focus on engagement, inclusion, skill development, sector development and support. were delivered, including Rainbow League , Bellambi Connect, Study Sessions, Budget Bites, Girls Cafe, Dungeons and Dragons, Youth in Fashion, Bundaleer Connect, Teenz Connect, Crafts and Chat weekend music workshops and art, work readiness and wellbeing workshops.
+Young people were supported to participate in various engagemen projects including the draft Waste and Resource Recovery Strategy 2024-2034, Port Kembla and Wollongong Skate Parks and the draft Actions Status Comment Youth Week calendar of events including Raise the Volume Event in development opportunities with a focus on engagement, inclusion, skill development, sector development and On-Track Young people were supported to participate in various engagement projects including the draft Waste and Resource Recovery Strategy 2024-2034, Port Kembla and Wollongong Skate Parks and the draft Integrated Transport Strategy.
 The Youth Forum has regularly met and have curated some of the Youth Week calendar of events including Raise the Volume Event in MacCabe Park, Wollongong.
-Two Living Skills Expos were delivered in local high schools.
+Two Living Skills Expos were delivered